gertjanklein/copy-iris-items/doc/configuration.md

   With this fix, exporting and re-importing does not change the file.
   Disabling this fix could be useful to prevent many whitespace-only changes in an existing repository.
+* **disable_class_eol_fix** (true|false, default false) allows, like the
+  setting above, disabling a fix that ensures the proper number of newlines when exporting classes.
+On versions 0.5 and below, one final newline was stripped.
+With this fix, exporting and re-importing does not change the file.
+Disabling this fix could be useful to prevent many whitespace-only changes in an existing repository.